Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/batches.rst

 features and then spend a lot of time writing code that creates data vectors out of the points.
 Sometimes this is exactly what we want (for example when the model is a neural net which does not have a sense of data structure at all).
-But for more specialized methods we might want to represent this structure explicitely.
+But for more specialized methods we might want to represent this structure explicitly.
 At the same time, we want the efficiency of a good data representation in batches.
 So how do we solve it?
 By creating a batch type and specializing ``Batch<T>`` on it!